johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/guards.md

 ## Custom Validator Functions

-It is trivial to extend the functionality of `pure-parse`: all you need to do is to define your own function with a type predicate.
+It is trivial to extend the functionality of PureParse: all you need to do is to define your own function with a type predicate.
 For convenience, use the `Validator<T>` generic type.
 Here's a working example with generic trees:

 ```ts
 export type Leaf<T> = { tag: 'leaf'; data: T }